Are you interested in neurobiology, behavior and/or evolution?

 Date: APRIL 10-11, 2021

-*Underrepresented groups of color including African American/Black, Latinx or Hispanic, Native American, Pacific Islander, and South Asian; First-generation college students; Individuals from other underrepresented backgrounds that have posed significant challenges including those with disabilities, LGBTQIA, low-income, and individuals granted deferred action status under the Deferred Action for Childhood Arrivals program.
+*Underrepresented groups in STEM including African American/Black, Latinx or Hispanic, American Indian, Alaskan Native, Native Hawaiian or other Pacific Islander, South Asian, Southeast Asian, Middle Eastern, or Northern African; First-generation college students/graduates; Individuals from other underrepresented backgrounds that have posed significant challenges including those with disabilities, LGBTQIA, low-income, and individuals granted deferred action status under the Deferred Action for Childhood Arrivals program.